 For information on where to recycle waste oil, please visit http://bcusedoil.com/ or call the Recycling Council of BC (RCBC) Hotline at 1-800-667-4321.

 Wet Cell (car batteries) - can be dropped off at the Chilliwack Bottle Depot and Sardis Bottle Depot for recycling, free of charge.

 Household batteries - visit http://www.call2recycle.ca/british-columbia/ for a list of locations accepting batteries for recycling, free of charge.
 Batteries can also be recycled at the Bailey Landfill Recycling Depot, free of charge.

 Compact Fluorescent Lights (CFLs)

-CFLs can be returned to Canadian Tire, Rona, London Drugs, or the Chilliwack Bottle Depot for safe disposal and recovery of mercury vapour.
+CFLs can be returned free of charge to Canadian Tire, Rona, London Drugs, the Sardis Bottle Depot, or Chilliwack Bottle Depot for safe disposal and recovery of mercury vapour.

-The Bailey Sanitary Landfill will accept source separated gypsum wallboard for recycling.
-The cost for this service is $125/tonne.
+The Bailey Sanitary Landfill will accept asbestos-containing materials for disposal (strict material preparation and documentation requirements apply).
+The cost for this service is $175/tonne.

 Expired and unused prescription medications, cold treatments, herbal products and vitamins should be returned to the pharmacy where purchased.
 More information on this program can be obtained at .